 - Brilliant Earth

 VVS Diamonds are the second highest tier of diamond clarity.
 Diamond clarity means essentially how eye-clean, or free of natural inclusions, a diamond is.
 Diamond's clarity is one of the 4Cs of diamond quality, a system put forth by the Gemological Institute of America.
 They are the world's leading unbaised authority in all things diamond and gemstone.

 The GIA's clarity scale for clarity grading contains the following grades and their respective acronyms:

-The abbreviation or acronym VVS in vvs diamond stands for Very Very Slightly Included.
-VVS diamonds have two levels, VVS1 and VVS2.
+The abbreviation or acronym VVS in VVS diamond stands for Very Very Slightly Included.
+VVS diamonds have two levels:

-A vvs diamonds is considered eye-clean, because very tiny blemishes are only visible under 10x magnification in the anatomy of VVS2 diamonds.
+A VVS diamond is considered eye-clean, because very tiny blemishes are only visible under 10x magnification in the anatomy of VVS2 diamonds.
 VVS diamond inclusions are difficult to see unless you're a jeweler.

 #1 Buying VVS Diamonds at James Allen